Read the Passage: Revelation 11

 After internalizing the gospel message in Rev. 10:8–11, John is given a measuring rod and is told to measure certain parts of the temple of God, including the altar and the worshipers.
 This event is similar to the ideas described in Ezek.
 40–43.
 The key to comprehending the meaning of this symbolic event is to understand that the temple of God here is not a literal brick and mortar building, but is the people of God, the redeemed throughout all the ages.
 John has already used such language, equating the church with the temple of God in Rev. 3:12 as he wrote, “The one who conquers, I will make him a pillar in the temple of my God.”
 In fact, the language of the church being the temple of God, the temple of the Holy Spirit, or the household of God is used all throughout the New Testament (cf. 1 Cor.
 3:16–17; 2 Cor.
 6:16; Eph.
 2:19–22; 1 Pet.
 2:4–5; 4:14–17).

 The idea of John measuring the temple of God, given that the temple represents the people of God, may seem strange.
-Keep in mind through, that John has already described the church, using Old Testament imagery, as being “numbered” and “sealed” (cf. Rev. 7:4–8).
-These ideas of being numbered, sealed, or measured all communicate the same concept—that is, the notion that the church is under God’s watch-care and protection.
+Keep in mind, though, that John has already described the church, using Old Testament imagery, as being “numbered” and “sealed” (cf. Rev. 7:4–8).
+These ideas of being numbered, sealed, or measured all communicate the same concept—that is, the notion that the church is under God’s watch-care, control, and protection.
 John is told not to measure the court of the Gentiles, for this represents those who are not in relationship with God and thus not protected by Him.
-So, the picture John presents here, between the sixth and seventh trumpet, is meant to be one of encouragement.
+So, the picture John presents here, between the sixth and seventh trumpets, is meant to be one of encouragement.
 God is saying to the persecuted church that while they may be physically harmed by unbelievers and the fallen world, they are spiritually secure and always under God’s watch-care.

 The Two Witnesses (11:3–14)